Edgar-Noita/CXBI/README.md

 It describes the movement of the pencil-beam over a 32x32 grid.
 ### steles
 This folder contains the stls files implemented in the simulations, including the UD target, and the hand.
 The Hand stl was found in https://www.cgtrader.com/items/3001341/download-page.
 The boxes were defined using the basic shapes in GATE
+### data
+Folder that contains the ground-truths for UD, boxes and Hand
 ## Human Target
 In this folfer, you will find all the needed files to generate the human target implemented in the paper.
 ### main.mac: